PeerChristensen/AzureACI-CICD-Template/README.md

 If using RStudio, the simplest approach might be to create a new project via version control.

-*Should this approach fail, you may not have the necessary permissions to clone repos within the organisation.
-In that case, you may need to generate personal access token (PAT) and use the `git clone <repo-url>` command from a terminal.*
+*Should this fail, you may not have the necessary permissions to clone repos within the organisation.
+You may need to generate personal access token (PAT) and use the `git clone <repo-url>` command from a terminal.*

 1. Go to File > New Project > Version Control > Git
 2. Paste in the url for this repo and provide your own name for the project